lowerym/employee-tracker/README.md

-# employee-tracker
+# Employee Tracker
-Command-line application that manages a company's database
+A command-line application that manages a company's database